 Compensation will vary depending on the severity of your injuries and the circumstances surrounding your accident.
 You may be entitled to compensation for lost wages, medical bills, emotional distress, property damage, rehabilitation costs, medication costs, and lost capacity to perform work activities.
 In addition to current expenses and losses, your attorney can also help you project future expenses and losses to factor into your claim.

 What to Expect from the Legal Process After an Accident in Fort Worth, Texas

 You’ve been hit by someone else, so the first group you’re going to have to file a claim against is that driver’s insurance company.
 You may not have had the chance to get his information on the scene, but it will be in the police report.
 Texas requires all drivers to have car insurance – but about 20% of them don’t bother.
 If the person who hit you is uninsured, you’ll skip this step.

 If the driver who hit you does have insurance, then we will negotiate with that insurance company to determine how much they need to pay you (which will likely be capped at their client’s insurance policy).
 They could also try to weasel out entirely and claim that you are responsible for the wreck itself or that you exaggerated your injuries.
 Once the other party’s insurer has paid, it’s time to move on – to your own insurance company.

 You pay them each month, but that doesn’t mean they are “on your side” or going to behave “like a good neighbor”.
 The opposite is usually true – your insurance company needs money for the Super Bowl just like the other guy’s insurance company.

 The conversation will sound about the same, with the insurer trying to get out of paying, or trying to pay a minimal amount.
-There are two bright spots though:
+However, there are two bright spots though:

 - As your insurer, the company is obligated to evaluate your claim in good faith; and